kelseykm/vcard4/README.md

 * This class is for creating extended parameters

 * ```AnyParameter``` should be called with two arguments of type string.
-The first argument is the name of the extended parameter, which should be either an identifier registered with IANA or an x-name.
+The first argument is the name of the extended parameter, which should be either an identifier registered with IANA or an x-name (names that begin with "x-" or "X-" and are reserved for experimental use, not intended for released products, or for use in bilateral agreements).
 The second argument is the value

 ```js
 new AnyParameter('X-CAR', 'Volvo');